What Is SANS 10330 and Why Does It Matter?

 Step 1: Gap Assessment — Evaluate current documentation and practices against SANS 10330 clause by clause.

 Step 2: PRP Implementation — Build or strengthen hygiene programmes including cleaning and sanitation, pest control, staff hygiene and PPE, equipment calibration and maintenance.
+(Figuro-Learn's Prerequisite Programmes course covers every PRP category under SANS 10049.)

 Step 3: Hazard Analysis and CCPs — Map production flow and identify where hazards occur.
 Assign CCPs where risk must be tightly controlled.